10 Ways to Save on Meat and Poultry

 If you really want to cut food costs, start with the most expensive food items – meats and poultry.
 Get immediate savings with these simple ways to cut meat and poultry costs.

 Meat and poultry are often the most expensive item on a family’s grocery budget.
-And due to COVID, meat prices increased considerably over the past year.
+And thanks to inflation, meat prices continue to rise.

 Listed below are some tips to help lower your meat and poultry expenses.